 - Place the chicken parts with the skin on in a plastic bag and pour the buttermilk in to coat.
 Squeeze the air out of the bag and seal.
 Massage the chicken and buttermilk with your hands to coat evenly and allow to marinate in the refrigerator for 30 minutes minimum up to several hours.

-Place a 13x9” baking dish in the oven to get hot for at least 15 minutes.
-While pan is heating up remove the chicken from the buttermilk, shaking off excess, and dredge in the seasoned flour mixture (See Note 2), coating on all sides with one hand.
+- Place a 13×9” baking dish in the oven to get hot for at least 15 minutes (See Note 2).
+While pan is heating up remove the chicken from the buttermilk, shaking off excess, and dredge in the seasoned flour mixture (See Note 3), coating on all sides with one hand.

-Add the melted butter to the heated baking dish and arrange the chicken pieces on top with plenty of room on each side so they “fry” not "steam".
+- Drizzle the melted butter in the heated baking dish and arrange the chicken pieces skin side down on top of butter (with plenty of room on each side so they “fry” not "steam").

-- Bake for 12 minutes.
-Turn the chicken pieces over and bake another 12 minutes or until internal temperature reads 165°F. Remove from oven and allow to rest 5 minutes and then serve.
+- Bake for 12 minutes, uncovered.
+Carefully turn the chicken pieces over and bake another 12 minutes or until internal temperature reads 165°F depending on the size of your chicken.
+(See Note 4) Remove from oven and allow to rest 5 minutes and then serve.